 Want to learn about MicroGrants?
 You’ve come to the right place!
-MicroGrants gives $1000 grants for low-income people of potential to invest in their lives.
+MicroGrants gives grants of around $1000 for low-income people of potential to invest in their lives.
 The grants are designed to help people increase their income either through small business development or getting and retaining stable employment.
 We believe in eliminating poverty through work!

 Investments are usually made in three areas: education, small business development, and transportation.